solid/authentication-panel/oidc-authentication.md

 > Set of attributes related to an entity.

-Here, identity specifically refers to a combination of an [identifier], and a corresponding [controller document] that is obtainable by resolving that identifier.
+Here, identity specifically refers to a combination of an [identifier], and a corresponding [identifier document] that is obtainable by resolving that identifier.

 ##### authentication